E-Scores for (In)Correctness Assessment of Generative Model Outputs: EXPERIMENTAL RESULTS

 \subsection{Observed Trends}

 The trends we observe for the different experimental use-cases are consistent; we summarize them together.

-\paragraph{Size Distortion} Our proposed e-scores reliably upper bound size distortion by 1, verifying our theory in achieving \cref{eq:size_distortion} (cf. \cref{subsec:theory-worst_and_e_values}).
-Conversely, p-scores are unable to achieve this; the only time they experimentally satisfy \cref{eq:size_distortion} is when all responses (correct and incorrect) are excluded, with 0 error by default.
+\paragraph{Size Distortion} Our proposed e-scores reliably upper bound size distortion to 1 and satisfy \cref{eq:size_distortion}, corroborating our theory in \cref{subsec:theory-worst_and_e_values}.
+Conversely, p-scores are unable to achieve this; the only time they experimentally do is when all responses (correct and incorrect) are excluded, achieving 0 error by default.

 \paragraph{Error vs. $\pmb{\alpha}$} Our proposed e-scores consistently obtain a mean error lower than or approximately equal to the mean tolerance $\alpha$.
 Conversely, p-scores consistently obtain a mean error higher than the mean tolerance $\alpha$.